transdigiware/blockchain/howto/ibp-console-govern-components.md

 | **Ordering node container CPU and memory** | When you anticipate a high transaction throughput right away. |
 | **Ordering node storage** | When you anticipate that this ordering node will be part of an ordering service on many channels.
 Recall that the ordering service keeps a copy of the blockchain for every channel they host.
 The default storage of an ordering node is 100G, same as the container for the peer itself. |

-Ensuring that your ordering nodes have enough CPU and memory is considered a best practice.
 If an ordering service is overstressed, it might hit timeouts and start dropping transactions, requiring transactions to be resubmitted.
 This causes much greater harm to a network than a single peer struggling to keep up.
 In a Raft ordering service configuration, an overstressed leader node might stop sending heartbeat messages, triggering a leader election, and a temporary cessation of transaction ordering.
 Likewise, a follower node might miss messages and attempt to trigger a leader election where none is needed.
 {:important}

 ## Reallocating resources
 {: #ibp-console-govern-components-reallocate-resources}

-After resizing a node, you might see a delay before it takes effect because containers are being rebuilt.
+Resizing a node requires the containers to be rebuilt, which might cause a delay in the functioning of the node.
 {:important}

 We recommend using the [{{site.data.keyword.cloud_notm}} Sysdig](https://www.ibm.com/cloud/sysdig){: external} tool in combination with your {{site.data.keyword.cloud_notm}} Kubernetes dashboard to monitor your Kubernetes resource usage.
 If you determine that a worker node is running out of resources, you can add a new larger worker node to your cluster and then delete the existing working node.